tompos2/rcno-reviews/README.txt

 * use default post categories and tags on book reviews as well, or disable them if you want to
 * access reviews by alphabetical indices of review title or taxonomy entries such as book author or book publisher
 * include book reviews in your normal posts or pages using shortcodes
-* search engine friendly book review output using schema.org‘s review and book metadata as JSON+LD
+* search engine friendly book review output using schema.org‘s review and book metadata as JSON-LD
 * choose between 4 different templates to determine how your book review should look or create your own custom layout
 * 5 custom widgets such as a book cover slider and book cover grid
 * site visitor rating system via the builtin comment form, or disable it if you want to